PSteinhaus/MathBirds/README.md

 ![](https://i.imgur.com/I8rNQ4k.png)

-The goal of this project was to create a game which lets you practice different, mostly basic, mathematical skills, without forcing you to do so at any point in the game.
+The goal of this project was to create a game which lets you practice different, all very basic, mathematical skills, without forcing you to do so at any point in the game.
-The purpose of it was to find a way to help you train the skills you need to survive math class.
+The purpose of it was to find a way to help you train the skills you need to survive math class (though this project in itself was way too small to achieve that on its own).
 It is dedicated to those who do dislike homework, but still want to improve (in a less frustrating way).

 Gameplay-wise the game is strongly inspired by the wonderful SteamBirds.